aborren/dnaXtensions/README.md

 ### UIView:

 ##### getImageFromView
-> Returns and UIImage of the view.
+> Returns an UIImage of the view.

 ## Author